The North Caicos and Middle Caicos survived Hurricane Irma and Hurricane Maria with essentially no damage.

-Repairs have been made to the serious hurricane damage that occurred in the past and the causeway is now completely repaved and safe for any vehicle traffic.
+Repairs have been made to the serious hurricane damage that occurred during Hurricane Ike and Hurricane Hanna in 2008 and the causeway is now completely repaved and safe for any vehicle traffic.
 Two full lanes are maintained for the entire distance.

-Care should still be taken when driving on the causeway and surrounding low-lying roads as potholes and rough transitions between unpaved sections, asphalt and concrete bridges still exist.
+Care should still be taken when driving on the surrounding roads as potholes and rough transitions between unpaved sections and asphalt still exist in the general area.

 Before the construction of the causeway in 2007, the only link between North Caicos and Middle Caicos was by small boat.
 Needless to say, this wasn’t acceptable for two large islands separated only by a shallow channel.

 Initially when completed, the causeway was paved with asphalt, had concrete side walls and full street lighting.
 However, these features proved to be short lived as Hurricane Hanna passed twice over the Turks and Caicos over a matter of days and caused extensive damage to the causeway.

 Nearly all of the asphalt paving was washed off in sheets, the concrete barriers collapsed, and much of the street lighting and utilities simply disappeared.
 Large amounts of rebar was exposed, as was the ground barrier sheeting.